Jakaz78/Jakaz78/README.md

 current_job: Trading and Supply Intern
 education:
   [
-    "Second-year Bachelor's student in Data Science and Econometric", ]
+    "Second-year Bachelor's student in Data Science and Econometric" ]
 company: Shell
 fields_of_interests: